actoron/jadex/docs/android/android.md

 ## Applying the jadex-gradle BDIPlugin

-The simplest way to use the Jadex gradle plugin is to include the jadex repositories as buildscript dependency repositories, like the following extract from build.gradle shows:
+The simplest way to use the Jadex Gradle plugin is to include the jadex repositories as buildscript dependency repositories, like the following extract from build.gradle shows:

 ```groovy
 buildscript {